 SBA loans are small business loans partially guaranteed by the U.S. Small Business Administration and issued by its partnering lenders, community development organizations, and micro-lending institutions.

-SBA loans generally have tight lending standards, but with flexible terms and low rates, they can be one of the best options for financing a business.
+With flexible terms and low rates, they can be one of the best options for financing a business.

 Here’s what you need to know about getting an SBA loan for your business.

 What is a 7(a) SBA Loan?

 The 7(a) Loan Program, SBA’s most common loan program, includes financial help for small businesses with special requirements.
 This is the best option when real estate is part of a business purchase, but it can be used for virtually anything, including:

 The maximum loan amount for a 7(a) loan is $5 million.
 Key eligibility factors are based on what the business does to receive its income, its credit history, and where the business operates.